Mellvik/Consensys-SVR4/README.md

 # Consensys-SVR4
-Restoring a lesser-known Unix System V Release 4/i386 distribution from the early 90s
+Restoring a lesser-known Unix System V Release 4/i386 distribution from the early 90s.

 ## The Goal ##
-To collect/recover a complete, runnable distribution of the Consensys SVR4 Unix system for Intel 386 (and later) PCs.
+To collect/recover and share a complete, runnable distribution of the Consensys SVR4 Unix system for Intel 386 (and later) PCs.
+Gather experience, collect docs.

 ## The Starting Point ##
 Three boot disks - 5-1/4 inch 1.2M floppies containing the first level installation.
 Check the images directory for details.